 This activity is concerned with promoting and assisting economic development and visitor opportunities in the district.
-This is delivered in partnership with a Council Controlled Organisation (CCO), Aoraki Development Business and Tourism (ADBT), the economic and tourism development agency for Timaru District.
+The Economic Development component is delivered in partnership with a Council Controlled Organisation (CCO), Aoraki Development.

 Council makes a major contribution to economic development through the provision of infrastructure and facilities and other services provided to the community.
 It is an advocate for district and individual businesses where needed (e.g. irrigation).